EricssonResearch/v2x-self-revocation/prl/README.md

 0.000077091394407
 0.000154066465489

-Scenario 2: vehicles get revoked at least once a day with 99% probability 0.000053299160406
+Scenario 2: pseudonyms get revoked at least once a day with 99% probability 0.000053299160406
 0.000060464839143
 0.000067630517880